hs094/Sarvagya/README.md

 # Sarvagya

-Sarvagya is a platform that connects students with instructors, allowing for real-time communication through chat and video calls, as well as content sharing through announcements.
+Sarvagya is a Notion-inspired platform that connects students with instructors, allowing for real-time communication through chat and video calls, as well as content sharing through announcements.

 ## Features